TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 Errors caused during radio communications are detected and messages with errors caused by interference will be discarded.

-By default, the length of the messages that can be sent is 30 bytes or less when using KookaBlockly.
+By default, the length of the messages that can be sent is 30 bytes or less when using **KookaBlockly**.
 Other radio parameters such as the radio channel and speed of transmission are also set to default values.

-In the latest release of KookaBlockly, functionality has been added to alter the default parameters of the internal radio.
+In the latest release of **KookaBlockly**, functionality has been added to alter the default parameters of the internal radio.
 Care must be taken however that all the Kookaberries involved in communication have their radio parameters set in the same way.

 The following blocks are available to control, receive and send messages using the internal Kookaberry radio.